kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 - The PodSecurity admission implementation will be updated to skip checks which do not apply to the Pod's OS
 - Unit and E2e tests which demostrate the PodSecurity admission plugin is behaving correctly with the new OS field

-Pod Security Standards are to be changed in 1.25 timeframe to accomodate the supported kubelet and kube-apiserver skew.
+Pod Security Standards are to be changed in 1.25 timeframe to accommodate the supported kubelet and kube-apiserver skew.

 ### Changes to Kubelet